 Around 1:30pm, we headed back to the ranch because a man at one of the shops overheard my conversation with the shop owner regarding the ranch.
 He told me they had just passed the ranch and it was open.
 I asked him, “are you sure?”, since we had just come from there moments before.
 He insisted it was open, repeating that “there were a bunch of people out front”.
 I asked him a few times if the people were inside and he’d answer “yes”.
 I was unsure if this was a misinterpretation due to wearing masks, or if he really saw people inside, but I wasn’t optimistic.
 We had just been there about 30 minutes prior, there were people out front, but the gates were firmly locked.
 However, it wasn’t far, so we drove back.

-The gates were still firmly closed and locked.
+The gates were still firmly closed and locked. 🥴

-Elmer’s love for antiques and glass bottles began as a child, a hobby and love passed down to him by his father.
+The ranch is the brainchild of Elmer Evan Long, who’s love for antiques and glass bottles began as a child, a hobby passed down by his father.
 He spent countless hours combing the desert with his father, looking for anything cool, quirky, interesting, or unique to take home.
 After his father passed, Elmer was left with his immense collection of antiques, oddities, and bottles, and no idea what to do with it all.
-In 2000, he created his first bottle tree, and the rest is history.
+So, in 2000, he created his first bottle tree, and the rest is history.